US Muon Collider Collaboration

 Recent breakthroughs and the need for a global collider future make now the right time to act.

-Over the last decade, major breakthroughs in ionization cooling, target technology, high field magnets, and precision timing detectors have turned a muon collider from a far-off dream to a tangible possibility.
+Over the last decade, major developments in target technology, high field magnets, ionization cooling and precision timing detectors have turned a muon collider from a far-off dream to a tangible possibility.
+However, realization of such a collider still requires significant international R&D and demonstrator program stretching over the next 2 decades.

-Piggybacking off of planned upgrades for Fermilab's proton injector, there is an opportunity to build a Fermilab-sited muon collider, bringing the energy frontier back to US soil.
+Piggybacking off of planned upgrades for Fermilab’s proton complex, there is an opportunity to build a Fermilab-sited muon collider, bringing the energy frontier back to US soil.

 What's next?